Be a good team player – flexible, full of ideas but willing to listen to and help expand the ideas of others.

 - Don’t attempt to fit in too much information or your audience will switch off.
 Five minutes is only enough time to present four big ideas or messages.

-- Much of the message of your talk will be transmitted non-verbally, so your body language can make a huge difference to your presentation.
+- Much of the message of your talk will be transmitted non-verbally, so your body language can make a huge difference to your presentation (for virtual assessment centres, focus on your facial expressions).

 - You may be invited to use a flipchart or PowerPoint slides – use these to your advantage to support and back up your presentation.